 (4) The Minister may, from time to time, authorise such emoluments to be paid to volunteer ex-NSmen for their services.

-(5) In this section, "existing law" means any written law having effect as part of the law of Singapore immediately before the date of commencement of section 7 of the Civil Defence and Other Matters Act 2018.
+(5) In this section, "existing law" means any written law having effect as part of the law of Singapore immediately before 1 February 2019.

 Appointments and promotions

 9B.-(1) Subject to section 8, the Minister may do the following: